marcus-campbell/quotations/self_reflection_through_the_words_of_others.md

 *I do not feel obliged to believe that the same God who has endowed us with sense, reason, and intellect has intended us to forgo their use.* \
 &ndash; GALILEO GALILEI
 \
 \
+*Everything that needs to be said has already been said.
+But since no one was listening, everything must be said again.* \
+&ndash; ANDRÉ GIDE
+\
+\
 *Ordinary people know little of the time and effort it takes to learn to read.
 I have been 80 years at it, and have